Vadim: Hello, welcome to The F-Word.

 Brian: We have set a sort of internal review after 60 days.
 After 60 days we’ll review the status of this and if it looks like we’re not getting fairly regular progress on it, that is not going to move, then we will probably back off and try something slightly different.
 But if it looks like it’s moving, we’ll leave it open for longer.

 Vadim: I have a silly question.
-Why wouldn’t any C++ developer start such Indiegogo page and promise implanting something like this to replicate Mozilla or Chromium?
+Why wouldn’t any C++ developer start such Indiegogo page and promise implementing something like this to WebKit, Mozilla or Chromium?
 Is it something very complex and it could be achieved by just a handful of people in the world or?

 Brian: So it is not trivial, Web browsers are today massively complex.
 They’re measured in tens of millions of lines of code and thousands of person- years investment, there’s quite a lot to know.
 And then the Upstreaming process, also the review process and everything can be challenging.
 We have an advantage in that, we have lots of good relationships.
 We have respected ownership even, a degree of ownership.

 Brian: So Rego, who we mentioned is Blink API owner, for example, and we have good relationships like that in levels of responsibility on all of these engines.
 So we can do it very well, we’ve proven that we can do it very well.
 As to why other people couldn’t do this, well, there is no reason.
 I mean, absolutely, if you can contribute to Web browsers and you want to contribute to Web browsers, contributing your labor is another way you can do that.

 Bruce: Yeah.
 You mentioned upstreaming Brian, I assume that you and all your chums at are Igalia have discussed this with the people who are actually in charge of deciding what makes it into shipping versions of the browsers.
 I mean, it would be a shame if we all crowdfunded and you added inert, for example, and then it didn’t actually ever get shipped for reasons beyond anybody’s control or understanding.